Perennials for fall

 Long-blooming perennials

-Various species and cultivars are available that can bloom for four to six weeks, some of them even up to three months.
-Some perennials will also flower longer if deadheaded regularly.
-In addition, hybridization has made it possible to create infertile plants that produce few if any seeds – this allows the plants to put more energy into blooming, for a longer period.
+In addition, hybridization has made it possible to create sterile plants that produce few if any seeds – this allows the plants to put more energy into blooming, for a longer period.
 Most of these perennials flower from mid-summer to fall.
 By choosing them carefully, gardeners can create borders that continue to evolve, with a succession of blooms over the season.

-Perennials for attracting butterflies and hummingbirds
+Flowers for attracting butterflies and hummingbirds

-These winged visitors are fond of quiet, sunny, pesticide-free gardens with shelter from the wind and a damp corner where they can find water and mineral salts.
+Winged visitors are fond of quiet, sunny, pesticide-free gardens with shelter from the wind and a damp corner where they can find water and mineral salts.
 Many perennials native to North America are attractive to various species of butterflies, while others are especially popular with hummingbirds.

 Butterflies are drawn to fragrant flowers, often yellow or purple ones.
 They drink the nectar with their long “tongues,” which function much like straws.
 Single-flowering perennials usually produce larger amounts of nectar, which is also more easily accessible than in double-flowering hybrids.
 Other plants, mixed in amongst nectar-bearing species, provide shelter and food for caterpillars.